Case maker Spigen's 'Forever Sleeve' will charge your phone even when it's in your pocket

 The two companies showed off a prototype charging case called the Forever Sleeve at the CES tech show this week in Las Vegas.
-A base station beams radio-frequency power to the case with a range of meters, even around corners, and the case converts that radio energy into power to charge the phone's battery, Ossia said Thursday.
+A base station beams radio-frequency power to the case, even around corners, and the case converts that radio energy into power to charge the phone's battery, Ossia said Thursday.

 Ossia's technology, called Cota, is young and not powerful enough to top off your laptop's bigger battery.
 But it and a competing wireless charging system from rival Energous show that beaming power through the air could keep your phone battery topped up even when it's in your pocket.